arch-kiosk/.github/.github/ISSUE_TEMPLATE/bug.md

 **where exactly did it happen**
 - Please choose a label: Either "filemaker" or "kiosk" to indicate where the bug appeared.
 - give a hint here in which part of the software it happened.
 E.g. "file repository" or "administration" or "locus layout" or so.

+### prerequisistes
+if this issue depends on other issues that should be tracked, add the task list here or delete this section
+- [ ] e.g. task 1
+- [ ] e.g. task 2